Chuck Schumer Claims It’s ‘Too Dangerous’ To Have Senate In Session Due To COVID, Calls For ‘Tracing’

 “Close it.
 Quarantine the GOP Senators!” exclaimed a supporter, noting how much of an “national emergency” the situation was and how the politicians should take serious action.

-Not everyone expressed their support for Schumer, however, as numerous naysayers denounced his idea of closing the senate.
-A lot of users simply slammed the senator for his perceived mishandling of the situation while others noted that he was only making the suggestion to postpone electing a new member of the Supreme Court.
+Not everyone expressed their support for Schumer, however, as numerous naysayers denounced his idea of closing the Senate.
+Many users simply slammed the senator for his perceived mishandling of the situation while others noted that he was only making the suggestion to postpone electing a new member of the Supreme Court.

 “Wear your mask and you’ll be just fine.
 Right, Chuck?
 That’s what you always say.
 RIGHT?” a person criticized.